SILVER STAR WIRELESS

 Sprint Pros & Cons

-SRT Wireless in Minot, ND and north central Montana has decided to discontinue cellular service as of July 15, 2017.
-They offer discounts to switch your phone to Verizon Wireless.
+SRT Wireless in Minot, ND and north central Montana has decided to discontinue cellular service as of February 28, 2018.
+They offer discounts to switch to Verizon Wireless.
+They will continue to offer their other communications services.

 STANDING ROCK TELECOM